Study Abroad

 More information can be found on the Office of International Affairs program website.

-Learn to Conduct Research in Malawi
+Malawi - Learn to Conduct Research

 Study abroad in Malawi – the Warm Heart of Africa – and learn how to conduct high quality research in a developing world context.
 This four-week, faculty-led summer study abroad experience will introduce you to major challenges in politics and development, the research methodologies designed to study them, and practical research skills that are in-demand among employers.
 Students receive three credits for PS 3798.